Trivia/Time Machine Mugstalga

 In December of that year Mark joined " THE DANNY COCCO REVIEW " as arranger/keyboardist and soon recorded their first album "LADY OF THE STAGE" at Cleveland Recording, now SUMA recording.
 Spotted in the studio by vocalist WILLIE MARQUEZ and Producer DIEGO MARTINEZ, he was hired to do an album with the Latin rock group LOS NOMBRES who were scheduled to record the very next week.
 Leach was left alone to improvise through the entire set of sessions with no rehearsal.
 The ball was rolling now..

-Winter of "78" brought Mark his first "road Gig" as Organist and left hand bass for KEITH RANSOM'S "The" LITTLE BIG BAND" Formerly "RED TOP AND THE RED RYDERS.
+Soon, Mark was off on his his first "road Gig" as Organist and left hand bass for KEITH RANSOM'S "The" LITTLE BIG BAND" Formerly "RED TOP AND THE RED RYDERS.
 Traveling the east coast, mid-west and southern states doing Holiday and Ramada Inn circuits and private clubs Leach was in his element.
 Muggie was an instant road dog and to date finds himself at his happiest keeping on the road performing.

 It was on the road with Keith, Guitarist JOHN COCHRAN, and vocalist MARLENE GRAHAM that he started working out with Bruce Hornsby in Va.
 Beach, Va. trading ideas and grabbing licks from each others styles.
 "To me , Bruce was and still is one of the strongest Jazz pianists I've seen," Muggie says.
 "He amazed me when, after not seeing him for years he hits the scene with a whole new feel ,now out of the jazz vein and climbing the charts!!"

-______Muggie left the group in 1980 and through the rest of the decade he worked with his own groups, "THE MARK LEACH PROJECT ","THE FLIPSIDE SHOW BAND" with" THE STREET GIRLS" and toured extensively with Atlanta's "HEAVY TRAFFIC".
+______Muggie left the group three years later and through the rest of the decade he worked with his own groups, "THE MARK LEACH PROJECT ","THE FLIPSIDE SHOW BAND" with" THE STREET GIRLS" and toured extensively with Atlanta's "HEAVY TRAFFIC".
 Starting in the late 80's and to date Mark has worked often with" D.C.
 CARNES" and the "CONTINENTALS".
 D.C. is currently Guitarist with " THE ROBERT LOCKWOOD "ALL STARS",and is still active with The "Continentals.

-DOUG JOHNS(then bassist for Heavy Traffic)Drummer CHRIS CEJA(formerly with NEIL ZAZA) and Muggie also began in the early 80's working as" THE THING", a jazz/funk/rock group doing live shows and college radio in the northeast.
-The trio is now in their 18th year, renamed "HAMPSTERFISH" and have just recorded a new release slated for distribution in late July.
+DOUG JOHNS(then bassist for Heavy Traffic)Drummer CHRIS CEJA(formerly with NEIL ZAZA) and Muggie also began working as" THE THING", a jazz/funk/rock group doing live shows and college radio in the northeast.
+The trio, now renamed "HAMPSTERFISH" recorded one release entitled "Master".

 Throughout the early 90's Muggie put his talents to work with Neil Zaza performing and recording on the "SING" album and the "LIVE" CD.
 Sharing billing with STEVE HACKETT(GENISIS), ASIA, ACE FREELY, and other rockers, Muggie was honing a sharp rock feel to blend with his funk Lazz and soul skills.
 During this period, Mark was also musical director for powerhouse guitarist RIKI HENDRIX until their last performance @ Bethel "97", the original site of Woodstock.
 It was was an offer from Riki that put Muggie and now long time partner BUDDY MILES on the stage together for the first time.
 Muggie recalls, " We were just closing up a rehersal at my home studio when out of the blue Riki asks me,"Hey Muggie, you think you might want to do the Return of " THE BAND OF GYPSYS" show in Tulsa with me and Bud next month?".
 All I remember saying at the time was "yeah sure" but thinking to myself, there's no keyboards in the Band Of Gypsys.
 "There was no way I was going to end up playing at a Band of Gypsys gig with Buddy Miles".
 Mark points out, "You have to keep in mind ever since I heard Buddy, I have been the biggest Buddy fan on the planet!"